Danville, Kentucky - Press Release For Search Of FBI Relatives & Friends

-Retired FBI Agent Tracks History of Legendary “G-Men”
+Retired FBI Agent Tracks History of Legendary G-Men And Their Local Partners

 If your father, grandfather, uncle, or good friend was an FBI “G-Man” during the 1930’s gangster’s era, there’s a retired FBI Agent interested in your tale.

 Retired FBI Agent Larry E. Wack said, “No doubt the ongoing trend will continue in American history and there will be re-enactments, media reports, movies and stories with an eye toward the notorious.
 Names like John Dillinger, ‘Baby Face’ Nelson, Bonnie and Clyde come to mind.
 While gangsters draw fascination for many, those pursuing justice have their place in history.
 The ‘G-Men’ of J. Edgar Hoover’s Depression Era have all but been forgotten.
 “My emphasis is not on the desires of the killers, kidnappers and bank robbers, but their pursuers.” adds Wack.

 He’s created the website "Faded Glory: Dusty Roads Of An FBI Era" to honor the FBI men of the ‘30s and the local officers who assisted them in their pursuit.
 Importantly too, the lifestyles of the men, their families and careers as they walked the halls of the FBI.

 “During one of the most violent, bloodiest years in FBI history this is very significant to law enforcement.
 In 1933-1934 alone, several G-Men lost their lives in the line of duty and shootouts.” says Wack.
 Other Agents were wounded and nearly killed.
 The FBI of the 1930s held some legendary pioneers.
 There are unsung heroes never profiled anywhere in books or history and with some, their roles have become distorted.
 “I am concerned as the clock ticks down; information about their lives is becoming harder to discover.”